When LGSCO is the right route

 The Ombudsman's published Guidance on Remedies sets out common award ranges:

-- Service improvements: required changes to LA processes
+- Service improvements: required changes to local authority processes

 - Apology: from senior officer or director